Tuban: Economy

 Tuban is famous for tobacco and hardwood teak production.
 PT Semen Gresik, a major state-owned cement company, opened the largest cement factory in Indonesia in Tuban in 1994.
-A petrochemical plant operated by Trans-Pacific Petrochemical Indotama (TPPI) opened in 2006 after several years of delays. in 2010 also will be built in Tuban Holcim cement plant & Coal Fired Power Station to be built in Jenu.
+A petrochemical plant operated by Trans-Pacific Petrochemical Indotama (TPPI) opened in 2006 after several years of delays. in 2010 also will be built in Tuban Holcim cement plant & Coal Fired Power Station be built in Jenu.